Get FREE Multi-Trip Travel Insurance with every healthcare policy - Get a quote

 Hay fever symptoms

-The severity and side effects of hay fever symptoms change from person to person but often include:
+The severity and side effects of hay fever symptoms are similar to a common cold, however, they change from person to person and often include:

 - A blocked or runny nose